jonkislin/ashenstone_lorebook/src/99-2-LJ-ch2-iii.md

 Boudicca doesn't want to play cards with me to pass the time.. :(

 I do hope that we get rescued by our compatriots.

+Ah, well, here's the lordling Hazar and the rest of them.

+We wakeup Darn, the guy asleep in the cell.
+He was hired by Gordro who came to the Squeaky Wheel, he was a war veteran.
+Third floor Study book.

+We go up the stairs.
+Our friend is hit by a glaive and then poison darts, which I heal.
+We fight some suits of armor.
+The team gangs up on one of them.
+The other I rebuke into smithereens.